Terry J. Fry, M.D.

 Dr. Terry Fry heads the Hematologic Malignancies Section in the Pediatric Oncology Branch.
 His research is focused on the preclinical and clinical development of cell-based immunotherapy for pediatric leukemias.
-He is actively engaged in national cooperative groups involved in improving outcomes following hematopoietic stem cell transplantation for pediatric malignancies.
-More recently, his efforts have also focused on the use of genetically modified T cell therapy for acute lymphoblastic leukemia.
+He is actively engaged in early phase clinical trials and national cooperative groups focused on improving outcomes in children and young adults with leukemia.

-Contact Name Phone Number Bonnie Yates 301.402.1387
+Contact Name Phone Number Cindy Delbrook 301.496.9454

-Using in vitro studies and xenograft models of pediatric ALL in immune-deficient mice, the HMS has performed much of the preclinical optimization of a novel CD22-targeted CAR.
-Dr. Fry will be leading the first-in-human clinical trial using this CAR in children and young adults with relapsed and refractory pre-B cell ALL.
-The HMS has also developed 2 other CAR constructs that target antigens expressed on pre-B cell ALL that will likely enter clinical trials in the near future.
-Finally, the HMS is extending CAR therapy to other forms of pediatric leukemia including acute myelogenous leukemia and T cell ALL.
+Using in vitro studies and xenograft models of pediatric acute lymphoblastic leukemia (ALL) in immune-deficient mice, the HMS performed preclinical optimization of a novel CD22-targeted CAR.
+Dr. Fry leads the first-in-human clinical trial using this CAR in children and young adults with relapsed and refractory pre-B cell ALL.
+The HMS also has other CAR constructs that target antigens expressed on pre-B cell ALL that will enter clinical trials in the near future.
+Finally, the HMS is extending CAR therapy to other forms of pediatric leukemia, including acute myelogenous leukemia (AML) and T cell ALL.

 The HMS utilizes a novel syngeneic murine model of CAR therapy for pre-B cell ALL that is being used to study in vivo biology of CAR therapy in an immunologically intact system.
 Collectively, these studies have provided an opportunity to study immunotherapeutic resistance of ALL to CAR T cells.

 Selected Recent Publications

-|Christopher Daniel Chien Ph.D.||Postdoctoral Fellow (CRTA)|
+|Christopher Daniel Chien Ph.D.||Biologist|

 |Kazusa Ishii M.D.||Clinical Fellow|

-|Elad Jacoby M.D.||Clinical Fellow|
+|Mark Kohler M.D.||Clinical Fellow|

-|Haiying Qin M.S.||Research Biologist|
+|Haiying Qin M.S.||Biologist|

-|Bonnie Yates RN||Nurse Specialist|
+|Bonnie Yates R.N.||Nurse Specialist|